plaintextspokane/plaintextspokane.github.io/index.md

-A quick, no-nonsense guide for Spokane
+A quick, no-nonsense guide for the people of Spokane

-<mark>*this page is still under development, many links are inactive.*</mark>
+<mark>this page is still under development, many links are inactive.</mark>

 ---